api3dao/old-api3-docs/docs/airnode/v0.9/concepts/gas-prices.md

 intended to be used as the final fallback if all other strategies fail to return a gas price.
 Therefore, `constantGasPrice` should be set as the last strategy in the list.

+It does not make sense to mix and match eip1559 (`providerRecommendedEip1559GasPrice`) and non-eip1559 (`providerRecommendedGasPrice`) strategies though it can be done.
+The best practice is to use one or the other.

 ## latestBlockPercentileGasPrice